 - Other Fruits - The pineapple in this basic fruit pico de gallo could be substituted with mango or peaches for a delicious variation!

-- Red Bell Pepper - Change up the ingredients by adding bell peppers in addition or in place of the tomatoes.
+- Red Bell Pepper - Change up the ingredients by adding bell peppers in addition to or in place of the tomatoes.

 Pineapple salsa is super healthy, as well as being vegan, gluten-free, and dairy-free.